johno/pixyll/_posts/2022-07-03-sole_proprietorship_examples.md

 ---
 layout: post
-title: 17 Sole Proprietorship Examples You Can Start TODAY!
+title: Top 17 Sole Proprietorship Examples You Can Easily Start TODAY!
-date: 2022-06-29
+date: 2022-07-03
 summary: This complete list of Sole Proprietorship Examples will give you a practical understanding of why the simplest business entity is also one of the most popular.
 permalink: /sole-proprietorship-examples/
 ---